Contents Current Projects ♦ Programs ♦ Plans and Studies ♦ Data, Maps, and Surveys ♦ Tools, Links, and Resources

 Since 1983, the Tompkins County Legislature has periodically funded a program to help residents and municipalities minimize property damages associated with future flood events.
 Program funds have been used to complete watershed assessments for the Six Mile Creek, Fall Creek, Salmon Creek, Cayuga Inlet, Taughannock Creek, and Buttermilk Creek watersheds.
 These assessments helped the County to (1) develop a better understanding of the complexity of and inter-relationships between factors that influence flooding and erosion in the respective watersheds of Tompkins County and (2) develop a list of priority flood-related projects (including those related to erosion and sedimentation).

-For more information about this program, visit the program's webpage, or contact the Tompkins County Planning Department or the Tompkins County Soil and Water Conservation District.
+For more information about this program, visit the program's webpage, or contact the Tompkins County Planning and Sustainability Department or the Tompkins County Soil and Water Conservation District.

 In partnership with the United States Geological Survey (USGS), Tompkins County provides funding for an aquifer study program to help protect Tompkins County’s groundwater resources and drinking water supplies.
 County funds from this program leverage Federal funds to conduct consecutive studies of individual aquifers in the County.
 Participating municipalities also provide a portion of the necessary funding.
 The products of the studies are unique to each aquifer and generally include investigation of surface water and groundwater interaction, groundwater movement, and vulnerability of the respective groundwater resources.
 A list of completed studies can be found below, under Data, Maps, and Surveys.